In a Big Flash Car on a Saturday Night

-In a Big Flash Car on a Saturday Night is a solo album by the former Carter USM singer/guitarist Jim Bob, released with the "Jim's Super Stereoworld" nickname n 2002.
+In a Big Flash Car on a Saturday Night is a solo album by the former Carter USM singer/guitarist Jim Bob, released with the "Jim's Super Stereoworld" nickname in 2002.
 A fellow Carter USM member, Fruitbat, is credited in the album's liner notes as shouting on "Big Flash Car" and "Heads Will Rock".

 Critical reception

 AllMusic called the album "alternately infectious, tasteless, full of grace, and spectacularly absurd".
 Drowned in Sound wrote that "like all things pop, it is designed to be disposable, almost transparent, yet produced with immaculate care and of hidden depths".